victorlaerte/wedeploy.com/README.md

 [![Build Status][cli-img]][cli-url]
 [![Slack Group][irc-img]][irc-url]

-This repository hosts the landing and suplementary pages of [WeDeploy.com][wedeploy].
+This repository hosts the landing and supplementary pages of [WeDeploy.com][wedeploy].

 WeDeploy is a development platform that helps you deploy your simple to complex apps quickly.
 It also gives you access to intuitive APIs for backend